Geometric Lower Bounds for Distributed Parameter Estimation under Communication Constraints: Lower Bounds via Geometric Inequalities

 \end{lemma}

 Note that lemma \ref{lemma.geometry_2} presents a dimension-free upper bound again.
-Compared with Lemma \ref{lemma.geometry_1}, for sub-Gaussian score function $S_0(X)$, Lemma \ref{lemma.geometry_2} improves the upper bound from $O(\sigma^2)$ to $O(\sigma^2t\log\frac{1}{t})$, where $t=P_0(A)$ is the ``volume" of the set $A$.
-We provide two proofs of Lemma \ref{lemma.geometry_2} in the appendix.
-The first proof first reduces the problem to 1D and then makes use of the sub-Gaussian tail.
-The second proof is more geometric when $S_0(X)$ is exactly Gaussian: information-theoretic inequalities can be used to obtain a tight inequality for $X\sim \mathsf{Unif}(\{\pm 1\}^d)$, and then the ``tensor power trick" is applied to prove the Gaussian case.
+Compared with Lemma \ref{lemma.geometry_1}, Lemma \ref{lemma.geometry_2} improves the upper bound from $O(\Sigma_0)$ to $O(\Sigma_0 t\log\frac{1}{t})$ for sub-Gaussian random vector $X$, where $t=P(A)$ is the volume of the set $A$ and $\Sigma_0$ is the sub-Gaussian parameter.
+Lemma \ref{lemma.geometry_2} could be derived from standard arguments of the Talagrand's transportation-cost inequality \cite[Chapter 6]{ledoux2005concentration}, but for completeness we provide two proofs of Lemma \ref{lemma.geometry_2} in the appendix.
+The first proof directly reduces the problem to one dimension and then makes use of the Orlicz norm condition.
+The second proof is more geometric when $X$ is exactly Gaussian, where tight constants are obtained for $X\sim \mathsf{Unif}(\{\pm 1\}^d)$ via information-theoretic inequalities, and then the ``tensor power trick" is applied to prove the Gaussian case.